joeraut/joeraut.github.io/content/about.md

 title = "About"
 +++

-**I'm a software engineer at AWS and Computer Science student at Stellenbosch University.**
+**I'm a software engineer at AWS and Computer Science student at Stellenbosch University.
+Oh, and I blog sometimes! 😁**

 I find myself passionate about information security, IoT and machine learning, with a burning desire to learn new technologies across the stack.